Kamel-Media/Kamel/README.md

 )
 ```

-You can also provide your own implementation using a simple when expression:
+You can also provide your own custom implementation using a simple when expression:

 ```kotlin
 when (val resource = lazyImageResource("https://www.example.com/image.jpg")) {